 - Click on it and drag it to the chosen location.

 Add calendars to the grid.
 Each calendar and layer has a checkbox 1 next to its name.
-By checking or unchecking the box you can add or remove tasks and projects from the corresponding calendar or layer to the grid.
+By checking or unchecking the box you can add or remove tasks and projects of the corresponding calendar or layer from the grid.
 When you check the box next to a calendar, it automatically checks all its layers.

 Display only a specific calendar or layer.
-Hover over the name of the calendar or layer, click the three-dot menu button on the right 2, and select "Display this only".
+Right-click the calendar or layer and select "Display this only" 2 from the menu that appears.

 Display or hide weekends.
 In week/month views, click the three-dot menu button 3 in the calendar's upper right-hand corner and select "Hide/Show weekends".
 4